liuyixuan820/liuyixuan820.github.io/_pages/about.md

   .education-title {
     overflow: auto;
   }
+  .education-title:first-of-type {
+  margin-top: 15px; /* or adjust the value to your desired distance */ }
   .education-title:nth-of-type(2) {
   margin-top: 10px; /* or adjust the value to your desired distance */ }